Free Things to Do in Palo Alto

 Must-see spots that don't cost a penny.

-Stanford Memorial Church Free
+Stanford Main Quad and Memorial Church Free

 Palo Alto Art Center Free